EU or US: Who's in charge of Kosovo-Serbia talks?

 "America has finally taken over the dialogue between Kosovo and Serbia [from the EU]", Thaçi said in Washington.

-Grenell, who is also the US ambassador to Germany and acting director of US national intelligence, declined to comment on whether Thaçi was right when contacted by email.
+Grenell, who is also the US ambassador to Germany and acting director of US national intelligence, declined to comment on whether Thaçi was right when contacted by EUobserver.

-His own retweet of Perdue should not be seen as a threat to pull out US troops, Grenell told EUobserver.
-And recent reports by Kosovo newspaper Bota Sot that a draft US deal included a territorial swap between Kosovo and Serbia were untrue, he added.
+His own retweet of Perdue should not be seen as a threat to pull out US troops from Kosovo, Grenell told this website.
+And recent reports by Kosovo newspaper Bota Sot that a draft US deal included the option of a territorial swap between Kosovo and Serbia were untrue, he added.

 "Of course not," an EU foreign service spokesman said when also asked about Thaçi's remarks on the US taking over the peace process.

-The EU spokesman "welcomed" the US "engagement".
+The EU "welcomed" the US "engagement", the spokesman said.

 But "the EU is the only internationally tasked facilitator of the Belgrade-Pristina dialogue ...
-No one else is organising it," he said, citing a UN mandate for the EU's work.
+No one else is organising it," the spokesman added, citing a UN mandate for the EU's diplomacy.

 "The talks the leaders from Serbia and Kosovo might have had in the US were not part of the EU-facilitated dialogue," the EU spokesman said.

-"Nato also fully supports the continuation of the EU-facilitated dialogue between Belgrade and Pristina," the Nato official added.
+"Nato also fully supports the continuation of the EU-facilitated dialogue between Belgrade and Pristina," the Nato official said.

-Some EU sources believed the White House was pushing for a quick deal on Kosovo and Serbia, even if it came at the cost of UN mandates, as in Israel.
+Some EU sources believed the White House was pushing for a quick deal between Kosovo and Serbia even if it came at the cost of UN mandates.

 But whoever was in charge, the EU foreign service voiced a gentler approach than the US.